 - Maximum Output: 130dB SPL.
 What is SPL?

 - Weight: 543g

 So I got to try the Audeze LCD3’s, and I have to say I was impressed.
 Now, are they worth the asking price?
 I don’t really know about that.
 They are some brutally honest headphones, that’s for sure.
 To my ear, they really make music sound different.
 Or, is it the fact that we have heard music wrong for so long, that the LCD3 is actually presenting it to us the way it was meant to sound?
 This is an interesting conundrum.

-On Yes’ Starship Trooper, I can distinctly hear a second guitar in the middle section.
+On Yes’ Starship Trooper, I can distinctly hear the second guitar in the middle section.
 Again, the instrument separation is really second to none.
 With most decent to good sounding cans, the instruments tend to kind of merge or blur together, and you never really know what you’re missing out on.
-I suppose ignorance is bliss, but putting on a good set of headphones really is a game changer.
+I suppose ignorance is bliss, but putting on a good set of headphones really is a game-changer.